cokezrr/transformers/README.md

 This project provides the source code for text classification section in the SoT paper.

-# Finetuning BERT with MGCrP module on GLUE tasks
+# Fine-tuning BERT with MGCrP module on GLUE tasks

 ## Pre-trained models